theclinician/login-links/README.md

 ## Related packages

-- [loren:roles-restricted](https://github.com/lorensr/roles-restricted) - If you want to restrict the permissions that the automatically-logged-in browser has, use this along with [alanning:roles](https://github.com/alanning/meteor-roles).
+- [loren:roles-restricted](https://github.com/lorensr/roles-restricted) - If you want to restrict the permissions that the automatically-logged-in browser has, use this package along with [alanning:roles](https://github.com/alanning/meteor-roles).

 - [accounts-passwordless](https://github.com/acemtp/meteor-accounts-passwordless/)
   - full accounts system (creates new user accounts)